 If for any reason you feel a student or staff member has violated the Code of Conduct, or if Epicodus is not meeting your needs in any way, please talk with your teacher, advisor, or any other staff member.
-If you aren't able to resolve your grievance in another way, email our President directly at [email protected] with the subject "Student Grievance" and list your specific grievances with supporting documentation.
+If you aren't able to resolve your grievance in another way, email our Director of Operations directly at [email protected] with the subject "Student Grievance" and list your specific grievances with supporting documentation.
 Epicodus will review your grievance and respond in writing within 15 days.

 Students aggrieved by action of the school should attempt to resolve these problems with the appropriate school officials.
 Should this procedure fail students may contact:

 Office of Post-Secondary Education

 3225 25th Street SE

 Salem, OR 97302